GLOBAL - System Power in an Energy-Bound World

 Over time, this contributes to:

-a monetary ceiling for systems with persistent energy disadvantage
+a monetary ceiling for systems unable to resolve their underlying physical, industrial, and energy constraints.

 Investor Implication

-For investors, the asymmetry creates both opportunity and risk.
+For investors, financial–physical asymmetry creates both opportunity and systemic risk.

-whether capital is capturing value — or building capacity
+whether capital is merely capturing scalable valuation — or whether it is building durable physical capacity.

 Strategic Implication

-Long-term system stability depends on reducing the gap between:
+Long-term system stability depends increasingly upon reducing the divergence between:

 One-Line Summary